Sushira/COVID19_happiness_index/README.md

 Simple visualization of world happiness during the Covid19 pandemic.

 You can use dataset from any of the sources.
+Here are some links: <br>
 Covid19 Dataset : <code>https://github.com/CSSEGISandData/COVID-19</code>

 World happiness dataset : <code>https://data.world/makeovermonday/2020w19-world-happiness-report-2020</code><br>